This post compares the observation decks in NYC to help you choose which one is best for you.

 SUMMIT One Vanderbilt

-As of October 2021, this is officially the newest observation deck in New York City.
+As of October 2021, this is officially the newest observation deck in New York City and is located in Midtown Manhattan, next to Grand Central Terminal.

 As a matter of fact, there are so many reflective surfaces at SUMMIT One Vanderbilt that they actually recommend you bring sunglasses to protect your eyes from any glare you might experience!